 Cleansers are often formulated for daily use (for the morning or evening or both).
 They usually combat oily, dry, or combination skin.
 Sometimes they can be used to treat acne or eczema.

 Serums are also usually created for daily use, but they’re often only for use at night or during the day.
-These products can penetrate deep into the layers of the dermis and balance a wide variety of skin issues.
+These products can penetrate deep into the dermis layers and balance a wide variety of skin issues.

 Spot treatments are applied only to the affected areas, such as the cheeks, forehead, chin, or t-zone.
 Some spot treatments are also formulated for the body.